Booking Nightmares and How They Impact You as an Owner

-Based on the state of the industry and our firsthand experience, it is also fairly unlikely that renting out your timeshare interest, through a resort or directly, will lead to the financial windfall that many consumers dream of.
-Besides having to pay a fee in many cases to list an ad or use a timeshare marketing service, the state of high supply and low demand for timeshare interests means that many listings are accessible and some timeshares go for pennies on the dollar; hardly enough, in many cases, to cover rising maintenance fee payments, let alone pay down an interest.
+In addition to paying a premium to publish an ad or use a timeshare marketing service, the combination of demand and supply for timeshare interests means that many listings are accessible and some timeshares go for pennies on the dollar; hardly enough, in many cases, to cover rising maintenance fee payments, let alone pay down an interest or provide a return.

-Finally, it’s important to keep in mind that the timeshare aftermarket, such as it is, can be a shady realm, full of scammers and fraudsters looking to make a quick buck on the backs of desperate timeshare owners.
-Be wary of any questionable characters who approach you out of the blue; be wary of paying any upfront fees; and be very wary of any offers from third party rental companies that seem inflated or above your listing price.
+Finally, it’s important to keep in mind that the timeshare secondary market, such as it is, can be a shady realm, full of scammers and fraudsters looking to make a quick buck on the backs of desperate timeshare owners.
+Be wary of any questionable solicitation and bad actors who approach you out of the blue; Don’t pay any questionable upfront fees; and, be very wary of any offers from third-party rental companies that seem inflated or above your listing price.
 Those are red flags.